microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Classes.md

 //    ^?
 ```

-## Class Constructors
+## Constructor Signatures

-Calling a constructor of a class returns an instance, which can be described using the `InstanceType` type.
+JavaScript classes are instantiated with the `new` operator.
+TypeScript refers to these as constructors because they usually create a new object.
+Given the type of a class itself, the [InstanceType](/docs/handbook/utility-types.html#instancetypetype) utility type will model this operation.

 ```ts twoslash
 class Point {